 But it doesn’t have to be this way.
 There are proven techniques that can help us, from start to finish, to set, consistently work on, and achieve our goals.

-So let’s tackle 2016 together and make sure that this is the year we do goal-setting strategies right.
+So let’s tackle your goals together and make sure that this is the year we do goal-setting strategies right.

 Time to get SMART about goal setting